jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-14.md

 Guiding Principle.

-Pursuant to Section 59 of the Act, the provision of electric service in remote and Unviable Areas that the Distribution Utility is unable to service for any reason shall be opened to other qualified third parties.
+As per Section 59 , the provision of electric service in remote and Unviable Areas that the Distribution Utility is unable to service for any reason shall be opened to other qualified third parties.
 The provision of electricity in Unviable Areas by qualified third parties shall be a regulated business.

 Section 2.
 Scope of Application.